-As a result of the change in ownership, we do not expect CNP's financial flexibility to deteriorate.
+We do not consider that the change in CNP's ownership has had a negative impact on the group's financial flexibility.
 Although Caisse des Dépôts et Consignations (CDC) is no longer a direct shareholder, it maintains a significant indirect stake via its ownership in La Poste, and, as a result, it continues to enhance the insurer's financial flexibility.
 Furthermore, CDC's indirect control over CNP has increased because it now has a controlling stake in La Poste, which itself has a controlling stake in CNP through La Banque Postale.